 People with numbness may be unable to feel light touch, pain, temperature, or vibration or to know where parts of their body are (position sense).
-When people do not know where parts of their body are, they have problems with balance, coordination, walking, and driving, and they are more likely to fall.
+When people do not know where parts of their body are, they have problems with balance and coordination.

 Many people mistakenly use the term numbness when they have abnormal sensations such as tingling, prickling, or a pins-and-needles sensation or when a limb feels weak or is paralyzed—perhaps partly because people with numbness often also have such abnormal sensations and symptoms.
 The presence of other symptoms depends on what is causing numbness.